codyogden/burrito/README.md

 ## Features
 - Minimal Design
 - Automatic Updates on Notifications and your Assigned Cards
-- See notifications that matter and mark them as read.
 - Add new comments and @ mention other users with smart suggestions

 That's all the features for now.